HISTORICAL NOTES AND AREA OF ORIGIN

 POLLINATION: mainly anemophilous but also entomophilous.
 The chestnut is not autogamous

-PERICARP (or Perisperma): shiny reddish-brown with darker marked streaks on the back.
+PERICARP (or Perisperma): shiny dark brown color with darker smooth streaks on the back.

-ENDOCARP (or Endosperm): white with polyspermia (polyembryony) and very light incisions.
+ENDOCARP (or Endosperm): cream in color with frequent polyspermia (polyembryony) and presence of settlements.

-SUSCEPTIBILITY OR RESISTANCE TO PHYTOPATHIES: medium; lower than chestnut cultivars.
+SUSCEPTIBILITY OR RESISTANCE TO PHYTOPATHIES: high; greater than browns

 AGRONOMIC BEHAVIOR AND TECHNOLOGICAL AND ORGANOLEPTIC CHARACTERISTICS OF THE PRODUCT